 Conservative treatment involves:

-(2) A visit to the podiatrist for cutting and thinning of the nails effected will enable thorough application of any fungicidal creams, tinctures or lotions.
+(2) A visit to the podiatrist for cutting and thinning of the nails infected will enable thorough application of any fungicidal creams, tinctures or lotions.

-(3) Oral medication is available and has been found to have a success rate in the vicinity of 50%.
-The main problem is side effects associated with the medication.
+(3) Oral medication is available and has been found to have a success rate in the vicinity of 25% to 40%.
+The main problem is side effects associated with the oral medication.
 The side effects can be very serious and damaging to the liver.